OnceWasBiLLa/BillaLink/docs/recipes.rst

 Recipes and Examples
 =============================
-Below are common short examples and recipes for use with WaveLink 2.
+Below are common short examples and recipes for use with BillaLink 2.
-This is not an exhaustive list, for more detailed examples, see: `GitHub Examples <https://github.com/PythonistaGuild/Wavelink/tree/main/examples>`_
+This is not an exhaustive list, for more detailed examples, see: `GitHub Examples <https://github.com/PythonistaGuild/BillaLink/tree/main/examples>`_

 Listening to Events
 -------------------
-WaveLink 2 makes use of the built in event dispatcher of Discord.py.
+BillaLink 2 makes use of the built in event dispatcher of Discord.py.
-This means you can listen to WaveLink events the same way you listen to discord.py events.
+This means you can listen to BillaLink events the same way you listen to discord.py events.

-*All WaveLink events are prefixed with ``on_wavelink_``*
+*All BillaLink events are prefixed with ``on_BillaLink_``*

 **Outside of a Cog:**